-3.3 Torque the worm shaft adjusting screw sealing nut (38) to 70-80 ft. lbs.
-(95-108 N m), making sure that the worm shaft preload adjusting screw (39) does not move.
+3.3 Torque the worm shaft adjusting screw sealing nut (39) to 70-80 ft. lbs.
+(95-108 N m), making sure that the worm shaft preload adjusting screw (38) does not move.
+SEE FIGURE 36.

 NOTE: If the sealing material in the sealing nut has separated, remove the adjusting screw and replace the sealing nut with a new one onto the nonslotted end of the adjusting screw.
-Then, assemble and adjust the assembly as described.